elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ## Adding an institution, infrastructure, project or funder

 Institutions, projects, funders and infrastructures are listed in the [affiliations.yml](https://github.com/elixir-europe/rdmkit/blob/master/_data/affiliations.yaml) file.
-The info in this file is used on the support page in the about section, but also for the affiliations and audience in tool assembly pages.
+The info in this file is used on the support page in the about section, but also for the affiliations in tool assembly pages.
 Make sure you make use of the same name in those assembly pages.
 The yaml file has following syntax:
 ```yaml
 - name: VIB
   image_url: /images/institutions/VIB-PSB.svg